5 Elements of Accessible Video

 With an interactive transcript, you can simply search for a keyword in the search bar to see every instance of where the keyword is spoken within the transcript.
 By clicking on the keyword, the viewer can jump directly to that point in the video where the keyword is spoken.
 This is especially helpful when you want to navigate to more pertinent parts of the video.

-There are many benefits to providing an interactive transcript in tandem with you video.
-It improves user engagement, aid in comprehension, helps English as a second language learners, and boosts SEO.
+There are many benefits to providing an interactive transcript in tandem with your video.
+It improves user engagement, aid in comprehension, helps English as second language learners, and boosts SEO.
 These are just to name a few.

 Improve Engagement for Learners